pwmt/zathura/doc/man/zathurarc.5.rst

 show-recent
 ^^^^^^^^^^^
-Defines if recent files should be displayed in completion.
+Defines the number of recent files that should be displayed in completion.
+If the value is negative, no upper bounds are applied.
+If the value is 0, no recent files are shown.

-* Value type: Boolean
+* Value type: Integer
-* Default value: true
+* Default value: 10

 scroll-page-aware
 ^^^^^^^^^^^^^^^^^